 Vertava Health of Ohio is an inpatient program located about six hours from the city of Lafayette, Indiana.
 Our name comes for the breathtaking views of the local bluffs and rock waterfall.

 Our facility offers you a resort-like atmosphere along with clinically proven treatment options such as cognitive behavior therapy and EMDR.

 We also feature detox support, individualized care plans, and dual diagnosis treatment for those with underlying mental health concerns.
-To learn more about The Bluffs, contact us today.
+To learn more about Vertava Health of Ohio, contact us today.